About Me

 • Eran Bamani, Nadav Kahanowich, Inbar Ben-David and Avishai Sintov

 • The Paper was accepted to the International Conference on Robotics and Automation and the Israeli Conference on Robotics.
-In-Hand Object Recognition Using a Force-Myography Device, Oral
+In-Hand Object Recognition Using a Force-Myography Device

 Recognition and Estimation of Human Finger Pointing with an RGB Camera for Robot Directive